 Connor Arrington has always been fascinated with international relations and more specifically by the dynamics that create international conflicts.
 His educational background reflects that passion.
 He earned a bachelor’s degree in history and international studies from the University of Utah and a master’s degree in international peace and conflict resolution from American University.
 While working for an international development agency in Washington D.C., he began to realize how important the legal field is to international relations.

-“I felt like law was an avenue that could help me better understand some of the issues that create conflict in the international arena,” said Arrington, who is currently at 3L at the S.J.
+“I felt like law was an avenue that could help me better understand some of the issues that create conflict in the international arena,” said Arrington, who is currently a 2L at the S.J.
 Quinney College of Law.
 “And I knew there were some great legal minds here in Utah.
 That’s what led me to this law school.”

 During his time at the College of Law, Arrington has worked hard to be an involved student and to find learning experiences outside the classroom by participating in several student organizations, including the International Law Society.